howerj/lisp/readme.md

   cell and the number value of a number.
 No type checking is done.
 You can define a set of functions that does type checking if needed.
 * To catch an error you can use `(eq '!
 EXPR)`.
-* This program has been fuzzed with [American Fuzzy Lop](https://lcamtuf.coredump.cx/afl/) and contains a fair few assertions so it should be fairly robust.
+* This program has been fuzzed with [American Fuzzy Lop](https://lcamtuf.coredump.cx/afl/), tested with Valgrind and contains a fair few assertions so it should be fairly robust.
 Out of memory conditions are also tested for with a custom allocator.
+* Internally, most lisp cells consists of a structure consisting of two or three pointer sized objects, one value containing a tag value (which contains bits for object type, garbage collection and object length) and the other one or two containing data.
+A cons cell consists three pointer sized values, a tag and two pointers.
+Ideally it would contain only two pointers, and there are several ways of doing this, you can either steal bits from the pointer value for tag bits given the assumption that all allocated values are aligned on a machine word size boundary, or keep certain values in special areas of memory (thus anything in one array must be a cons cell, anything in another must be an integer, etcetera).
+This is not done for maximum portability, but many lisp implementations do things like this in order to improve memory efficiency.

 ## Bugs and Limitations